Gyrobifastigium

-In geometry, the gyrobifastigium is a polyhedron that is constructed by attaching a triangular prism to square face of another one.
+In geometry, the gyrobifastigium is a polyhedron that is constructed by attaching a triangular prism to the square face of another one.
 It is an example of a Johnson solid.
-It is the only Johnson solid that can tile three-dimensional space.
+It is the only Johnson solid outside of the uniform polyhedra that can tile three-dimensional space.

-Construction and its naming
+Naming and construction

+The name of the gyrobifastigium comes from the Latin fastigium, meaning a "sloping roof".
+In the standard naming convention of the Johnson solids, bi- means two solids connected at their bases, and gyro- means the two halves are twisted with respect to each other.

-The gyrobifastigium is composite, constructed by attaching two triangular prisms along corresponding square faces, giving a quarter-turn to one prism.
+The gyrobifastigium is constructed by attaching two triangular prisms along corresponding square faces, giving a quarter-turn to one prism.
 These prisms cover the square faces so the resulting polyhedron has four equilateral triangles and four squares, making eight faces in total, an octahedron.
-Because its faces are all regular polygons and it is convex, the gyrobifastigium is a Johnson solid, indexed as $J_{26}$.
+Because its faces are all regular polygons and it is convex, the gyrobifastigium is a Johnson solid, named after American mathematician Norman W. Johnson who listed the 92 such polyhedra; it is indexed as twenty-sixth Johnson solid $J_{26}$.
+The gyrobifastigium is composite, because it can be sliced by a plane into two triangular prisms; these prisms are elementaries because they cannot be sliced into many convex, regular-faced polyhedra.

-The name of the gyrobifastigium comes from the Latin fastigium, meaning a sloping roof.
-In the standard naming convention of the Johnson solids, bi- means two solids connected at their bases, and gyro- means the two halves are twisted with respect to each other.